 Nurse Residency Program

 New graduate nurses should not start their professional journey alone.
-At RUSH University Medical Center, our Nurse Residency Program supports graduate nurses throughout the first six months of clinical practice, beyond orientation.
+At Rush University Medical Center, our Nurse Residency Program supports graduate nurses throughout the first six months of clinical practice, beyond orientation.

 The goal is to support our graduate hires’ professional transition from life as nursing students to life as competent professional nurses.